-The Orthopaedic Surgery Residency Program is committed to resident education with fellowship-trained expertise in trauma, spine care, pediatric orthopaedics, sports medicine, adult-reconstructive, shoulder/elbow, hand surgery and foot/ankle surgery.
+The Kirk Kerkorian School of Medicine at UNLV Orthopaedic Surgery Residency Program is committed to resident education with fellowship-trained expertise in trauma, spine care, pediatric orthopaedics, sports medicine, adult-reconstructive, shoulder/elbow, hand surgery and foot/ankle surgery.

-Develop competent orthopaedic surgeons who have the knowledge base, technical skills, and interpersonal skills necessary to provide cost effective, compassionate, exemplary patient care and engage in the ethical practice of orthopaedic surgery.
+To develop competent orthopaedic surgeons who have the knowledge base, technical skills, and interpersonal skills necessary to provide cost-effective, compassionate, exemplary patient care and engage in the ethical practice of orthopaedic surgery.

-Remain competent through the critical evaluation, and incorporation into their practice of orthopaedic information from courses, meetings, and published material.
+To remain competent through the critical evaluation and to incorporate information from courses, meetings, and published material into their orthopaedic practices.

-Clinical training will hold strictly to the ACGME concept of "graded and progressive responsibility" through the use of competency-based methods of evaluation utilizing orthopaedic surgery milestones.
+To conduct clinical training that strictly adheres to the Accreditation Council for Graduate Medical Education (ACGME) concept of "graded and progressive responsibility" through the use of competency-based methods of evaluation utilizing orthopaedic surgery milestones.

-Graduate orthopaedic surgeons who have developed all of the high level skills necessary to enter the unsupervised practice of orthopaedic surgery and who will maintain an exemplary level of practice through the life-long learning process.
-Physicians completing the Residency Program will be eligible for certification by the American Board of Orthopaedic Surgery.
+To graduate orthopaedic surgeons who have developed all of the high-level skills necessary to enter the unsupervised practice of orthopaedic surgery and who will maintain an exemplary level of practice through the life-long learning process.
+Physicians completing the residency program will be eligible for certification by the American Board of Orthopaedic Surgery.

-Grand Rounds: First, third, fourth, and fifth Wednesday each month*
+Grand Rounds: Second, third, fourth, and fifth Wednesday each month*